mhousley/FlowFactor-Airflow-Demo/README.md

 git clone https://github.com/ternarydata/DevopsDays-Airflow-Workshop.git
 ```

 9. In the repo, you'll find three different version of the main DAG file, `workshop-example.py`.
-These are appeded with 0 through 3 to indicate the different versions.
+These are appended with 0 through 3 to indicate the different versions.

 10. Copy `workshop-example.py.0` to `workshop-example.py`.
 Click on _DAGs Folder_ in the Cloud Composer console to bring up the GCS bucket containing the Airflow DAGs.
 Drag and drop `workshop-example.py` into the bucket.